 - After two months, blood flow to your hands and feet improves.

 - After one year, your risk of heart disease rapidly drops.

 - After 10 years, your risk of lung cancer is halved.

+Giving up smoking can be hard, so ask your friends and family to help.
 Many smokers need to practise quitting several times before they give up for good.
 Keep trying.
 Practice helps you plan what to do the next time you get an urge to smoke.

 Approaches to quitting